Least-Squares Fitting of Isotropic EPR Spectra by Simulations

 ## Akaike and Bayesian Criteria (AIC & BIC)

-## information about the residuals +
+## + information about the residuals distribution

 tempo.test.sim.fit.b$abic